-To achieve cost savings for the University by leveraging collective buying power, educational discounts, and to accommodate security considerations when implementing new software and hardware, purchases should be made in consultation with the IT Asset Management Administrator.
+To achieve cost savings for the University by leveraging collective buying power, educational discounts, and to accommodate security considerations when implementing new software and hardware, purchases should be made in consultation with Deanna Beyrent, Manager of Client Services.
 Each employee should have a maximum of one computer (desktop or laptop with docking station).

 Click here for additional information regarding the technology replacement process, purchase of devices other than computers, grant purchases and asset disposal.

 Benefits of purchasing hardware by collaborating with theIT Asset Management Administrator include:

 - Discounts and educational pricing from existing contracts, consortiums and agreements

 - Quantity pricing (if applicable) and exclusion of sales tax due to University’s tax exempt status

 - Utilizing existing site licensed software to save budget dollars

 - Compatibility checks for use on our network configuration and desktop setups

 - Review standard supported windows and apple hardware (Appendix A).